“SEO drives 1000+% more traffic than than organic social media” (Brightedge)

 What is SEO?

 Search Engine Optimization (SEO) is a set of strategies that are created to relay signals of relevancy and authority to the search engines.
-When implemented properly, these strategies will help your planning firm to rank for your desired keywords.
+When implemented properly, these strategies will help your advisory firm to rank for your desired keywords.

-While there are hundreds of known, suspected, and unknown factors that Google measures, this article will focus on those signals that are commonly recognized by the SEO industry as being relevant.
+While there are hundreds of known, suspected, and unknown factors that Google measures, this article will focus on those signals that are commonly recognized by the SEO industry as being most relevant.

 How Does Google Work?